 The total level of costs is not very different, while we observe that the Kondoa pilot is somewhat cheaper.
 As the three pilots deliver different outcomes in the form of institutional change and local activities, it is hard to compare just by looking at these figures.
 In the case of RDS Rio Negro and Kilosa, it has been possible to go one step further as prognoses exist in project documents about the expected reductions in CO2 emissions the next 30-40 years.
 While there are great uncertainties here - regarding both the business-as-usual scenarios and how successful the projects are - it offers some basis for comparison.
-Table 3 offers the results using a model called 'average storage' and a 5% discount rate.
-Changing the discount rate in the interval 2-7% does not influence results much, while the choice of calculation model has a considerable effect on the estimated costs.
-We think the average storage model offers a good compromise between the different technical issues involved.
+Table 3 offers the results using a model called 'flow summation' and a 5% discount rate.
+Changing the discount rate has substantial influence on the calculated running costs.
+Using a 7% discount rate reduces these costs to aboult half, Using 2% triples the costs.

-Combining the information in the above tables, we note that transaction costs are significant, while remembering that the carbon price in 2013 was around 4 USD/tCO2e and at present the level is about 5.
+Combining the information in the above

+tables, we note that transaction costs are significant, while remembering that the carbon price in 2013 was around 4 USD/tCO2e and at present the level is about 5.
 At the same time we observe that the structure of costs vary substantially.
 The costs of establishment in the Brazilian pilot comes out as much lower while running costs are much higher compared to that of Kilosa.
 This has very much to do with the type of intervention.
 The Bolsa Floresta was developed very much into a ready-made program to introduce.
 FAS did not need to engage in establishing property rights.
 The production of management plans was also less demanding as it was an already established system.
 Costs of running are, however, relatively high.
 The program has much emphasis on sustainable development and substantial resources are included in the continuous management of the various components.
 Making payments is actually cheap as a system with debit cards is used.
 It is the running of the three other components that seems most demanding.
-Whether all of them
+Whether all of them are necessary for reducing carbon emissions is an issue for discussion, while FAS emphasizes the importance of development for long-term